Variance Calculator

 σ²=64

-• In Set II the variability is small
+- In Set II, the overall variability is much smaller:

 s²=5.6